johnpolacek/chicagotechevents.com/README.md

 ~~~~
   "scripts": {
     ...
+    "predeploy": "CI=1 npm i cypress; npm test",
+    "deploy": "npm run build",
     "cy:open": "cypress open",
     "cy:run": "cypress run",
     "test": "start-test develop 8000 cy:run"
   }
 ~~~~

-To see this in action, you can now run the tests locally and see the results in your CLI.
+Now when you push commits, you will see the tests output to the [Netlify Deploy Log](https://www.netlify.com/blog/2017/10/31/introducing-public-deploy-logs-for-open-source-sites/).
+To see this in action before you push, you can now run the tests locally and see the results in your CLI.

 ~~~~
 npm run test